spring-attic/understanding/javascript-modules/README.md

 The closest analog in the Java language are Java Classes.
 However, JavaScript modules *export* a value, rather than *define* a type.
-In practice, most JavaScript modules export an object literal, a functions, or a constructor.
+In practice, most JavaScript modules export an object literal, a function, or a constructor.
 Modules that export a string containing an HTML template or a CSS stylesheet are also common.